martincostello/blog/content/posts/levelling-up-security-with-the-github-secure-open-source-fund.md

 ## The Application Process

-I'd heard about the GitHub Secure Open Source Fund when it was [first announced][github-sosf-annoucement] in November 2024, but at the time I didn't think of myself as "worthy" of such an opportunity.
+I'd heard about the GitHub Secure Open Source Fund when it was [first announced][github-sosf-announcement] in November 2024, but at the time I didn't think of myself as "worthy" of such an opportunity.
 Maybe this was just the [Impostor Syndrome][impostor-syndrome] talking, but the projects I was used to seeing participating in things such as this were typically really popular and famous projects written in languages such as JavaScript, Go, or Python.
 C# doesn't usually appear among the ranks of the participants for these sort of initiatives.